Space-ID/airdrop-claim-data/README.md

 Step 4: Connect the wallet address you want to receive the airdrop.

-Step 5: Click "claim" and input the information from step 1
+Step 5: Click "claim" and input the information from step 1.
+(Please note that the amount is the quantity of your tokens * 10^18.
+Fill in the table completely according to the Google sheet)

 Step 6: Click "write" and confirm the transaction.
 You will then receive the corresponding amount of airdrop tokens.